Murrilwane Wildlife Sanctuary

 At Mosi-oa-Tunya National Park, you can enjoy a variety of activities such as the following:

-• Safari Game DriveTour the park by car and observe the wildlife.
+• Safari Game DriveDrive through the park and observe wildlife.

 • Walking SafariExplore nature on foot with a guide and observe plants and animals up close.

-• Boat CruiseCruise along the Zambezi River and observe hippos and birds.
+• Boat CruiseCruise along the Zambezi River and watch hippos and birds.

 • Bird watchingObserve a variety of bird species and enjoy photography.